The Future of Magazines

 Unlike most other forms of publishing (including music and film), advertising-supported periodicals are not always thrilled when unit sales expand.
 The reason is simple: revenue for the actual sale of the product is covered primarily by ad revenue, and magazines can reach a point where even moderately improved ad revenue can’t cover the cost of increased money-losing circulation.
 Newsstand circulation is hugely unprofitable (because of distribution costs and the large return rates), and serve mainly to bolster new subscriptions.
 A vicious circle!

-Only in the periodical industry would you find a trade magazine headlining an article “Circ[ulation] Levels Remain Precariously High in Second Half 2006.”
-I can’t imagine Publisher’s Weekly running an article titled “Book Sales Remain Precariously High in Second Half 2006!”
+Only in the periodical industry would you find a trade magazine headlining a 2008 article “Why Consumer Magazine Circulation Levels are Still Bloated.”
+I can’t imagine Publishers Weekly, “the bible of the book business,” running an article titled “Book Sales are Still Bloated”!

-Staying with industry-reported figures, according to the “The Magazine Handbook,” publishing by the Magazine Publishers of America, magazine circulation is doing just fine, albeit not much increased from late 1990s levels.
+Staying with industry-reported figures, according to the “The Magazine Handbook,” publishing by the Magazine Publishers of America (now behind a paywall), magazine circulation is doing just fine, albeit not much increased from late 1990s levels.
 Newsstand sales have decreased, but this has been offset by subscription sales.

 Small and Literary Magazines/Journals

-The category of Literary Magazines is defined by Wikipedia with its usual adequate if awkward styling: “A literary magazine is a periodical devoted to literature in a broad sense.
+The Wikipedia entry on Literary Magazines defines the category with its usual adequate if awkward styling: “A literary magazine is a periodical devoted to literature in a broad sense.
 Literary magazines usually publish short stories, poetry and essays along with literary criticism, book reviews, biographical profiles of authors, interviews and letters.
-Literary magazines are often called literary journals, or little magazines, which is not meant as a pejorative but instead as a contrast with larger commercially oriented magazines.”
+Literary magazines are often called literary journals, or little magazines, terms intended to contrast these with larger, commercial magazines.”

-The Council of Literary Magazines and Presses (CLMP) offers a more eloquent explanation, stating that it “serves one of the most active segments of American arts and culture: the independent publishers of exceptional fiction, poetry and prose.
-Literary magazines and presses accomplish the backstage work of American literature: discovering new writers; supporting mid-career writers; publishing the creative voices of communities underrepresented in the mainstream commercial culture…”
+The Council of Literary Magazines and Presses (CLMP) offers a more eloquent definition, stating that it “serves one of the most active segments of American arts and culture: the independent publishers of exceptional fiction, poetry and prose.
+Literary magazines and presses accomplish the backstage work of American literature: discovering new writers; supporting mid-career writers; publishing the creative voices of communities underrepresented in the mainstream commercial culture; and preserving literature for future readers by keeping books in print.”

 The CLMP makes the not surprising statement that “the number of literary magazines is a difficult one to pin down.
 A literary magazine may be a very ephemeral thing, publishing only once or twice, printing a handful of copies, and fading away before coming to the notice of any of the organizations, indexes, or directories that try to keep up with this world.